CorfuDB/CorfuDB/docs/failure-detector/filesystem-failures.md

      - which will replace corrupted data with the consistent data that the node will collect from the cluster

  - Until the node would have issues with ReadOnly file system or the disk partition is not mounted, the node will stay in the unresponsiveList in the layout

+**Testing**
+We will be able to add above scenarios to our test suite, since FileSystemStats contains just information (boolean values) about the failure (if DataCorruptionException happened) we can emulate the entire cycle of additional failure detection scenarios.

 ### Local Node Failure Detection Sequence Diagram